-In 1999, British technologist Kevin Ashton came up with the term Internet of Things (IoT) to define a network that not only connects people, but also the objects around them.
-At the time, most people thought this was the stuff of Science-Fiction films.
-Today, the Internet of Things – a vast network of smart objects which work together in collecting and analyzing data and autonomously performing actions – is becoming a reality, thanks to the machine-to-machine communication (M2M) technology.
+In 1999, British technologist Kevin Ashton coined the term Internet of Things (IoT) to define a network connecting people and objects around them.
+At the time, most people thought the topic was science fiction related.
+Today, the Internet of Things – a vast network of connected objects collecting and analyzing data and autonomously performing tasks – is becoming a reality.
+Thanks to the development of communication technologies such as 5G and data analytics using AI and machine learning, IoT has applications varying from smartwatches to city infrastructure (smart cities).

 This text provides general information.
 Statista assumes no